1. Previous: Chapter 1

 This looks like a lot, but there are really just a few pieces, and they’re all easy to understand.

-1. fun is a keyword (just like val and var are keywords).
-It tells Kotlin that you are writing a function.
+1. First, fun is a keyword (just like val and var are keywords).
+It tells Kotlin that we are writing a function.

-2. circumference is the name of our function.
-We can name the function just about anything we want, but here, I chose circumference.
+2. Next, circumference is the name of our function.
+Much like variable names, we can name a function just about anything we want, like circumference, getCircumference, circ, or even just c.

-Let’s compare our function with the machine we imagined above:
+In the image below, we can compare our function with the machine we imagined earlier.

 The same machine as previously with arrows pointing to the different parts of the Kotlin function. radius in circumference out fun circumference ( radius : Double): Double = 2 * pi * radius name of input name of this machine Calculation that happens inside this machine